qszhuan/git-x/README.rst

   git x

-It will output the help message:
+It will output the help message, which showing all the available commands:

 .. code-block:: sh